-- In 2022-23, CTHS is investigating options for offering a competitive weightlifting program.
-This is a club program and could be implemented in the Spring 2023 based on student interest and faculty support. - CTHS is now a University Interscholastic League member campus in the 2022-2023 school year to compete in UIL sanctioned athletic programs.
-Our Knight Cross Country team is competing at both the freshman and junior varsity levels with over 40 students on the team with both male and female runners.
-Students are excited about the opportunity and the team is already enjoying success at competitive meets. - Our students have the opportunity to earn their physical education credit through classes in physical education and outdoor education.
+- In 2023-24, CTHS is investigating options for offering a competitive weightlifting program.
+This is a club program and could be implemented in the Spring 2024 based on student interest and faculty support. - CTHS is now a University Interscholastic League member campus and is competing in UIL sanctioned athletic programs.
+Our Knight Cross Country team is competing at the freshman, junior varsity and varsity levels with over 60 students on the team with both male and female runners.
+Students are excited about the team and our runners are already enjoying success at competitive meets. - Our students have the opportunity to earn their physical education credit through classes in physical education and outdoor education.